 Some people find Jeff’s incessant challenge commentary insufferable (looking at you Penner), but now and then, he comes out with a doozy (or two).
 During the blindfold challenge in Cambodia, Jeff is at his best, especially when it comes to Terry, who finds himself lost on the course.
 “Dietz continues to wait for help, like waiting to get called on in class, but the teacher doesn’t see him,” is good, but the follow up is even better.
 “Terry, like the guy at a party that no one will talk to, waiting for an invitation to dance.”

 There’s a point in Nicaragua where Jeff gets so frustrated with Fabio and the lack of moves that he starts impersonating his own mother to get his point across.
 “Why don’t those three get together and make a move,” he says in a sort of weird old lady voice.
 It’s probably the closest Jeff has ever come to directly trying to influence the game.
 But I guess his defense is, “Hey, that’s what my MOM would say, not me!”

 11. Jeff and Colby have a tiff (Heroes vs. Villains)

 Heroes vs. Villains sees Colby in a pissy mood for pretty much the entire season, and it doesn’t go unnoticed by Jeff.
 There’s a great moment when Colby refuses Jeff’s offer of chocolate before a Reward challenge because he just wants to get on with the challenge.
 “We’ll go when I’m ready, brother,” Jeff claps back.
-Speaking of brothers, though, the best moment is at the loved ones reward challenge when Colby is yelling at his brother Reed.
-“Don’t worry, Reed, he’s been like this for 34 days,” Jeff smirks.
+Speaking of brothers, though, the best moment is at the loved ones reward challenge when Colby is yelling at his brother Reid.
+“Don’t worry, Reid, he’s been like this for 34 days,” Jeff smirks.

 10. Jeff plays mind games (Heroes vs. Villains, Cambodia)